 13. O.S or O.C

 Off Screen or Off Camera.
-It refers to characters that viewers can her but they cannot see.
+It refers to characters that viewers can hear but cannot see.
 An example from Inception:

 You know, beyond a doubt, that